NASCAR grants Chase Elliott playoff waiver - Speedcafe

 Saturday 3rd June, 2023 - 10:45am

-Chase Elliott will remain playoff eligible after NASCAR granted the Hendrick Motorsports driver waiver, but will still miss the trip to World Wide Technology Raceway while serving a one-race suspension.
+NASCAR has granted Chase Elliott a waiver enabling the Hendrick Motorsports driver to remain playoff eligible, however he will still miss the trip to World Wide Technology Raceway while serving a one-race suspension.

 The sanctioning body confirmed the expected move on Thursday (US time).
 Elliott will be able to miss the next race on the schedule and still secure a spot in the playoffs if he can win one of the remaining regular-season races.